ROCm/AMDMIGraphX/doc/src/reference/py.rst

     Generate an argument with random data.

     :param shape s: Shape of argument to generate.
-    :param int seed: The seed used for random number generation
+    :param int seed: The seed used for random number generation.

     :rtype: argument